C2DH/ranketwo-submissions/lessons/drafts/data-ethics.md

 Data item | Creator | Date/period | Original purpose | How acquired | Consent status | Rights holder | Transformations applied | Ethical notes
 Fill in one row for one item of your choice.
 This exercise is designed to help you see how much ethical information is embedded in the apparently simple act of describing a source.

-Reading/viewing suggestions for assignment 2
+### Reading/viewing suggestions for assignment 2

-* RDMkit (ELIXIR Europe).
+RDMkit (ELIXIR Europe).
 Data Life Cycle overview. https://rdmkit.elixir-europe.org/data_life_cycle — especially the 'Human Data' section.

-* Digital Curation Centre.
+Digital Curation Centre.
 'Data Management Plans.' https://www.dcc.ac.uk/resources/data-management-plans

-* The Turing Way Community.
+The Turing Way Community.
 'A Handbook for Reproducible, Ethical and Collaborative Data Science.' https://the-turing-way.netlify.app/

-* Oral History Society.
+Oral History Society.
 'Ethical and Legal Matters.' https://www.ohs.org.uk/ethics/

-* UK Data Service.
+UK Data Service.
 'Consent for Data Sharing.' https://ukdataservice.ac.uk/learning-hub/research-data-management/ethical-issues/consent-for-data-sharing/

+## 3 Handling with care, sharing if possible

 ### c.
 Handle data with care and, if possible, share: how to do this
 > Learning objective: Apply the FAIR (Findable, Accessible, Interoperable, and Reusable) and CARE (Collective Benefit, Authority to Control, Responsibility, and Ethics) principles to ethical data management and sharing